marcriehm/kubernetes-research/Authorization.md

 Note that the Kubernetes RBAC system is pessimistic: an operation will fail unless the combination of a Role and RoleBinding permits it.
 Deny style permissions are not needed.

+Note that the RBAC mechanism Kubernetes uses employs four Object types: ClusterRoles, Roles, ClusterRoleBindings, and RoleBindings.
+The Cluster* Objects are cluster-wide while the Role and RoleBinding objects are namespace-specific.
+Some Objects (for example, Nodes) are inherently of cluster scope and so the Cluster* forms must be used for them.
+Other Objects, like Deployments, are namespace-specific and so the non-Cluster forms are appropriate.

 Clearly the authorization system is very rich.
 In a thoughtful environment the use of Roles and groups (and namespaces) must be carefully planned and managed.